zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 3. If the *Name Servers* set is empty, then output an empty set and exit these procedures.

-4. Extract the set of [Not In-Domain] name server names from *Name Servers* ("NID Names").
+4. Extract the set of [Out-Of-Domain] name server names from *Name Servers* ("OOD Names").

-5. Get the IP addresses for name server names in *NID Names* by using Method [Get-NID-IPs] with *NID Names* as input.
+5. Get the IP addresses for name server names in *OOD Names* by using Method [Get-OOD-IPs] with *OOD Names* as input.

-6. Merge the set returned from [Get-NID-IPs] with *Name Servers*.
+6. Merge the set returned from [Get-OOD-IPs] with *Name Servers*.

 7. Output the *Name Servers* set.